CoLLEGe: Concept Embedding Generation for Large Language Models: CoLLEGe: Concept Learning with Language Embedding Generation

-\paragraph{Negative Examples:} \looseness=-10000 Initial experiments training on only positive examples, i.e. examples containing the new token, tended to yield generated embeddings with abnormally high norm compared to other LLM input or output token embeddings.
-One hypothesis was that, since every example the model has to learn contains a new token, it converges to an abnormally high norm embedding, to ensure that the new token appears in the query sequence.
+\paragraph{Negative Examples:} Initial experiments training on only positive examples, i.e. examples containing the new token, tended to yield generated embeddings with norms of much higher magnitude than those of other LLM input or output token embeddings.
+One hypothesis was that, since every example the model has to learn contains a new token, it prefers to converge an embedding with high norm, to ensure that the new token appears in the query sequence.
 During normal pretraining, few tokens are shared across all sequences, and language models learn both when to generate and when not to generate each token.
 To likewise teach our model when not to generate a new token, we sample a sequence without a new token, which we call a \textbf{negative example}, and take the sum of the cross entropy loss on the positive example, $L_{\text{ce}}^+$, and the cross entropy loss on the negative example, $L_{\text{ce}}^-$.

-\paragraph{Knowledge Distillation:} \looseness=-10000 Since the pretrained LLM has already seen all the words before, we know the ``true'' language model embeddings and logits for the remainder of the sequence.
+\paragraph{Knowledge Distillation:} Since we pretrain by replacing existing words with new tokens, we can compute the ``true'' language model embeddings and logits for the remainder of the sequence.
 Ideally, we want the generated embeddings from our model to match the ground truth embeddings and logits as faithfully as possible, to better approximate the underlying language model distribution.
 To do this, we retain the original sequence, before masking a word with a new token, and compute the output embeddings and logits for the rest of the sequence with a non-augmented version of our pretrained autoregressive model.
 We then compute the cosine distance between those output embeddings and the output embeddings from CoLLEGe, $L_{\text{cos}}$, as well as the MSE between the CoLLEGe LLM logits and the ``true'' LLM logits using the original embeddings, $L_{\text{mse}}$.
 Using a more standard objective with a distillation temperature \citep{hinton2015distilling} was less effective during training.

 In order to compute these two distillation loss terms, we define the positive example token sequence as $t_{1,+}, ...., t_{n,+}$ and original example token sequence as $t_{1,\text{orig}}, ...., t_{l,\text{orig}}$, and additionally construct a deterministic mapping $\sigma: \mathbb{N} \to \mathbb{N}$ that maps a token at index $i$ in the positive example to its corresponding token at index $k$ in the original sequence.
 The tokens following the new token in the positive sequence are guaranteed to have a match in the original example sequence, by definition, but the index may be different (if, for example, the word replaced with \verb|<nonce>| is subtokenized in the original example sequence).
 We compute our distillation loss terms using: